 There are four styles of ketubah art that have become very identifiable and popular lately, and many people find the perfect example within one of these trends.
 We hope you’ll find an inspiring ketubah that speaks to you among these four trending styles.

 The materials, patterns, and styles of contemporary art can prompt ketubah artists to create some spectacular designs.
 This trend generally includes fresh textures and bold colors mixed with uncomplicated patterns which can be geometric or natural.
 Ideal for the couple who desire their ketubah to blend into a modern home.
-Great examples of this style include the bold patterns and colors of Fractal Bliss, and the abstract naturalism of Horizon.
+Great examples of this style include the bold patterns and colors of Fractal Bliss, and the abstract naturalism of Fusion.

 The floral style has a long history and is very popular.
 The seven species of Israel are often prominently featured in floral ketubahs, as well as other symbolic plants.
 Intricacy and detail are hallmarks of the floral style, which is very simply expressed in the lovely Heart Vine Letterpress.
 Floral art blends easily into other styles, too, as demonstrated in the beautiful Bouquet Papercut.